Three-Dimensional Ultrasound Matrix Imaging

 As already shown with 2D UMI, the diagonal of $\mathbf{R}_{\bm{\rho \rho}}(z)$ directly provides the transverse cross-section of the confocal ultrasound image:

-The corresponding 3D image is displayed in Fig.~\ref{fig2_ResultsCDP}e for the pork chop experiment.
-Longitudinal and transverse cross-sections illustrate the effect of the aberrations induced by the pork chop layer by highlighting the distortion exhibited by the image of the deepest nylon rod.
+{where $\rhog=\rhoin=\rhoout$ is the transverse coordinate of the confocal point.} The corresponding 3D image is displayed in Fig.~\ref{fig2_ResultsCDP}e for the {pork tissue} experiment.
+Longitudinal and transverse cross-sections illustrate the effect of the aberrations induced by the {pork} layer by highlighting the distortion exhibited by the image of the deepest nylon rod.

 {\textbf{Probing the focusing quality.}}